Estate Planning Tips When a Child has Special Needs

 Invite others to contribute to the trust.
 If you set it up early, grandparents and concerned aunts and uncles may want to contribute from time to time or in their estate plans.

 When you are looking for an attorney to help you draft a supplemental needs trust, ask about experience and knowledge in this area.
-At Estate & Elder Law Services, we have attorney who are certified by the National Elder Law Foundation, the only organization accredited by the American Bar Association to certify attorneys who specialize in supplemental needs planning.
+At Estate & Elder Law Services, we have attorneys who are certified by the National Elder Law Foundation, the only organization accredited by the American Bar Association to certify attorneys who specialize in supplemental needs planning.
+And an attorney who is a member of the Special Needs Alliance.
+Our passion is in serving and supporting individuals with disabilities and their families.